 An ELT Notebook Recommends ....

-If you want to find out more about pronunciation features of connected speech, Gillian Brown's Listening to Spoken English is an excellent introduction.
-Ignore the price shown here - Amazon often have both new and used copies of the books you want at prices much lower than those shown in their links.
+If you want to find out more about pronunciation features of connected speech, Gillian Brown's Listening to Spoken English (CUP) is an excellent introduction.